One Pan Wonders: Backcountry Cooking at its Finest

 You'll find a billion and one books with recipes for backcountry eating, but this one stands out since the recipes only require one pan to cook.
-My cookset only has one pot (or the less giggly term, 'pan'), and if you're serious about keeping your pack weight down, you'd do the same.
+My cookset only has one pot, and if you're serious about keeping your pack weight down, you'd do the same.
 Which makes a book about cooking with one pot particularly useful.

 Freezer Bag Cooking: Trail Food Made Simple

-Another backcountry cooking book that stands out for its simplicity—cooking a meal is nothing more than boiling water and adding it to a freezer bag containing your dehydrated food.
+Another backcountry cook book that stands out for its simplicity: Cooking a meal is nothing more than boiling water and adding it to a freezer bag containing your dehydrated food.
 The cat food can stove is perfect for these types of meals.

 The Ultimate Hiker's Gear Guide: Tools and Techniques to Hit the Trail

-Supreme long-distance hiker, Andrew Skurka, shares his expertise on outfitting yourself for a trip to the backcountry.
-This guy has backpacked over 30,000 miles so he probably knows what he's talking about!
+Supreme long distance hiker, Andrew Skurka, shares his expertise on outfitting yourself for a trip to the backcountry.
+This guy has hiked over 30,000 miles so he probably knows what he's talking about!

 Trail Life: Ray Jardine's Lightweight Backpacking